 Brown, 2.5cm wingspan, clumsy and erratic flier.
 Does not feed.

-Remember – the primary factor ending all previous LDD moth outbreaks is the buildup of its natural enemies, a fungus and a virus.
-These enemies proliferated last year, especially toward the end of the summer, and killed many LDD.
+Remember – the primary factor ending all previous spongy moth outbreaks is the buildup of its natural enemies, a fungus and a virus.
+These enemies proliferated last year, especially toward the end of the summer, and killed many spongy.
 They may end the outbreak in the next few years.
 You can read more about them in Michigan State University’s excellent article.

 Integrated Pest Management Options